RV beginner

 What is Gross Vehicle Weight Rating?

-Gross Vehicle Weight Rating is determined by the vehicle's manufacturer and is the value in which a vehicle can safely operate; GVWR includes the vehicle's total weight plus its occupants and goods.
+Gross Vehicle Weight Rating is determined by the vehicle’s manufacturer and is the value at which a vehicle can safely operate.
+GVWR includes the vehicle’s total weight, including occupants and cargo.

 What is Gross Combination Weight Rating?

-Gross Combination Weight Rating (GCWR) is the value determined by the vehicle's manufacturer and is the maximum weight a combination of vehicles (like a truck towing a travel trailer) can safely operate.
-GCWR includes the total combined weight of a vehicle and a trailer plus its occupants and goods together.
+Gross Combination Weight Rating is the value determined by the vehicle’s manufacturer and is the maximum weight that a combination of vehicles can safely operate.
+GCWR is the combined weight of a vehicle and its trailer, plus occupants and goods.

 The rules for driving across state lines or into Canada